 Cautious optimism for AI use

 Overall, nurses are cautiously optimistic about AI’s potential to alleviate their workloads and to help the patients they care for.
-We presented surveyed nurses with nine possible applications for AI in the clinical setting, and for each, we asked them to rate how familiar they were with the technology, how helpful they felt AI would be, where there was opportunity to improve patient care and their work, and the level of risk (Exhibit 5).
+We presented surveyed nurses with eight possible applications for AI in the clinical setting, and for each, we asked them to rate how familiar they were with the technology, how helpful they felt AI would be, where there was opportunity to improve patient care and their work, and the level of risk (Exhibit 5).

 AI has already begun to change the ways that many industries approach work and task management.
 It seems plausible that the technology could reshape healthcare as well, and our survey findings suggest cautious optimism in this area.
 However, this healthcare evolution won’t be possible without nurses’ engagement.
 Fortunately, in our survey of 7,200 nurses, respondents share that they are keen to use AI more at work and to be involved in building and defining how these tools can be used in their workplace.
 As AI evolves and its uses become more familiar, frontline insights about what doesn’t work will be as important as the success stories.
 While many stakeholders may be eager to leap into the future with AI, it is critical to have leadership, insight, and feedback from healthcare’s largest workforce—nurses—to ensure that high-quality patient care remains the priority across all care settings.